ilhamtubagus/go-shorten-url/README.md

 ## Testing

-Run tests using the `go test` command in the project root directory.
+- Run tests using the `make test` command in the project root directory to run all test.
+- Run tests using the `make test/cover` command in the project root directory to run all test with coverage report.

 ## Contributing